Ladvien/ladvien.github.io/_drafts/2018-05-02-creating-jekyll-website.md

 ### 6. Welcome to the Jungle
 You are now on your server.
 Do you feel a bit like Mr. Robot?
 Live the feeling.
 And don't let anyone give you a hard time for being a shell noob.
 Embrace the shell.

 I'm not going to go Linux stuff in detail.
 Please refer to more in depth tutorial.
-They are all over the internet.
-But, I will point out, the `Tab` key works as an autocomplete.
+They are all over the Internet.
+But, I will point out, the `Tab` key works as an auto-complete.
 This is the single most important tidbit of working in shell.
 Instead of having to type out a long file name, type the first two letters and hit tab.
 It'll try to fill it in for you.

 Let's start our server setup.

 Your server is simply a computer.
 But, we are going to install a program your computer which will cause anyone visiting your IP address in the browser to see parts of your file system.
-The vistor's browser loads information from your file system and, if the files are in a language the browser understands, renders it for the vistor.
+The visitor's browser loads information from your file system and, if the files are in a language the browser understands, renders it for the visitor.
 These files will be in HTML and CSS produced by Jekyll.

 Ok.
 The server program we will be using is called `nginx`.
 It is not the oldest or the most common.
 But I find its use straightforward and it seems pretty darn fast too.